shahabaz10/Financial-Freedom-Dashboard/README.md

-Features:
-Income & Expense Tracking: Users can monitor their earnings and expenditures with bar charts, line plots, and cumulative frequency charts.
-Savings & Net Worth: Real-time visualization of savings and net worth.
-Time-based Analysis: Allows users to filter data based on various time periods (e.g., monthly, yearly).
+# Financial Freedom Dashboard

+## Description
+The **Financial Freedom Dashboard** is a comprehensive Power BI tool designed to assist users in managing and analyzing their personal finances.
+It helps track key financial data such as income, expenses, savings, and net worth, with an intuitive and interactive interface that allows for time-based analysis.
+The dashboard uses visualizations such as bar graphs, line charts, and cumulative frequency charts to present financial insights, helping users make data-driven decisions towards financial independence.

+## Features
+- **Income & Expense Tracking:** View income, expenses, and savings over different time periods through bar charts and line graphs.
+- **Net Worth Analysis:** Track the overall net worth in real-time with dynamic visualizations.
-Role-Based Access Control (RBAC): Secure data access with Row-Level Security (RLS), ensuring users see only their data, while admins have access to aggregate and comparative data.
+- **Role-Based Access Control (RBAC):** Users can only view their own data, while admins can access data across all users.
+This is implemented using Row-Level Security (RLS).
+- **Time-based Insights:** Filter and analyze financial data over customized time periods (monthly, yearly, etc.).
-Excel Data Integration: The dashboard integrates and transforms data from multiple Excel files, making it suitable for detailed analysis.
+- **Excel Data Integration:** Transform multiple Excel datasets into a unified format for detailed analysis.

-Technologies Used:
+## Technologies Used:
-Power BI Desktop
-Excel
+- **Power BI Desktop**
+- **Excel**
-DAX (Data Analysis Expressions)
+- **DAX (Data Analysis Expressions)**
-Row-Level Security (RLS)
+- **Row-Level Security (RLS)**

-Setup Instructions:
+## Setup Instructions:
-Clone or download this repository.
+1. Clone or download the repository.
-Open the Power BI file (.pbix) in Power BI Desktop.
+2. Open the Power BI file (`.pbix`) in Power BI Desktop.
-Connect to your data sources and configure any necessary transformations.
+3. Connect to your data sources and apply necessary transformations.
-Apply Row-Level Security (RLS) for managing user roles and access.
+4. Set up Row-Level Security (RLS) to manage user roles and data access.
-Publish the dashboard to the Power BI service for online access and sharing.
+5. Publish the dashboard to Power BI service for online access and sharing.

-Usage:
+## Usage:
-Admins can view and compare the financial data of all users.
+- **Admin View:** Admins can access financial data across all users for comparison and analysis.
-Users can view and track their own financial data.
+- **User View:** Users can view and track their own financial data.
-Use the slicers to filter data over different time periods for customized insights.
+- Use slicers and filters to view customized insights over different time periods.

-Contribution:
+## Contribution:
 Feel free to contribute by opening issues or submitting pull requests.
-Please ensure that any contributions follow the project’s coding and formatting guidelines.
+Please ensure that contributions follow the project’s coding and formatting guidelines.

+## License:
+This project is licensed under the MIT License – see the LICENSE file for details.